hamann/logback-edn-json-encoder/README.md

 - **EDN-to-JSON Conversion**: Automatically parses EDN-formatted log messages into structured JSON
 - **MDC Support**: Extracts and parses EDN data from the Mapped Diagnostic Context
-- **Exception Handling**: Preserves exception information with stack traces
+- **Exception Handling**: Preserves complete exception chains with all causes and stack traces
 - **Time Format Standardization**: Converts all timestamp types to ISO-8601 format
 - **Preserves Original Data**: Option to keep original EDN for reference (configurable)